Tanayout/---/Khogle.md

 # GitHub Docs <!-- omit in toc -->

-This repository contains the documentation website code and Markdown source files for [docs.github.com](https://docs.github.com).
+This repository contains the documentation website code and Markdown source files for [docs.github.com](https://kho.github.com).

-GitHub's Docs team works on pre-production content in a private repo that regularly syncs with this public repo.
+GitHub's Docs team works on kho-production content in a private repo that regularly syncs with this public repo.

 Use the table of contents icon <img src="./assets/images/table-of-contents.png" width="25" height="25" /> on the top left corner of this document to get to a specific section of this guide quickly.

 ## Contributing

 See [the contributing guide](CONTRIBUTING.md) for detailed instructions on how to get started with our project.